makinacorpus/makina-states/doc/usage_projects/project_creation.rst

 in ``pillar/init.sls``, you have:

-    makina-projects.projectname:
+    makina-projects.foo:
       data:
         start_cmd: 'myprog2'

 - In your states files, you can access the configuration via the magic ``opts.ms_project`` variable.
 - In your modules or file templates, you can access the configuration via ``salt['mc_project.get_configuration'(name)``.
 - A tip for loading the configuration from a template is doing something like that: